Sustainable Tourism – Slovenia leads the way

 And it’s not only along the riverbank.
 The outer lying squares like Kongresni Trg, have also been cut off from traffic.
 The main street, Slovenska Cesta, has been closed to all but public buses.
 The roadside pavements have been widened to allow outdoor seating for many cafes and bars, and also public benches to relax on.
 Additional trees and greenery have been planted in all public spaces to make them a more enjoyable place to hang out.

 As part of its march towards sustainable tourism, many regions are introducing more environmentally friendly forms of transport.
-132 out of the 280 buses of the Ljubljana Public Transport now run on CNG (methane).
+As of 2021, over 200 buses out of the 280 buses of the Ljubljana Public Transport now run on CNG (methane), which is a cleaner alternative to diesel.

 In Ljubljana centre, all major destinations can be accessed by using the city’s electric minibus, known as the “kavalir”.
 There are 3 open vehicles for the spring/summer, and 3 covered for the autumn/winter.
 This totally green form of transport is free of charge and you can stop it anywhere along the street, or call to be picked up.
 The service runs all year from 8 till 8 daily.